-We acknowledge that all children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+We acknowledge that all children who see, hear or experience its effects can be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
 We know that experiencing domestic abuse can have a serious, long lasting emotional and psychological impact on children.
 We are aware, in some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

 Young people can also experience domestic abuse within their own intimate relationships.
-This form of childon-child abuse is sometimes referred to as 'teenage relationship abuse'.
+This form of child-on-child abuse is sometimes referred to as 'teenage relationship abuse'.
 Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).
 Where there are concerns about safety or welfare, we will follow our child safeguarding procedures and both young victims and young perpetrators will be offered support.